-We abide by the highest standards in the industry and have recently obtained the OHSAS 18001 (Occupational Health and Safety Assessment Series) certification on safety.
+We abide by the highest standards in the industry and have obtained the OHSAS 18001 (Occupational Health and Safety Assessment Series) certification on safety.
 All employees and workers go through the necessary safety trainings upon joining the Group.
 We also have a dedicated on-site safety officer along with an outsourced fire safety manager who conduct regular tool box meetings, and defibrillator and fire drills to ensure that all measures are in place.
-The safety officer conducts inspection checks of all equipment before use and keeps daily records to ensure maintenance is done and the equipment is safe to operate.
+The safety officer conducts inspections of all fire safety equipment before use and keeps daily records to ensure maintenance is done and the equipment is safe to operate.

-As a result of these measures, none of our employees and workers has had any recordable, high consequence or fatal injuries in FY2018.
+As a result of these measures, none of our employees and workers has had any recordable, high consequence or fatal injuries in FY2019 (FY2018: Nil).
 By changing certain manual processes, such as the manual drilling of holes in fins to automated ones, we have also lowered the staffs' exposure to work injuries.
+In FY2019, we have re-organised our assembly area to allow the respective staff to be more efficient and at the same time reduced their chances of injuries with fewer trips to draw materials and parts.

-We plan to develop and roll out safety culture campaigns to advocate and educate our employees on best safety practices.
+We will continue to develop, roll out and improve on safety culture campaigns to advocate and educate our employees on best safety practices.